Peter Hinwood: Biography

 Hinwood worked as both a photographer and a professional model while he was pursuing his acting career.
-Hinwood is mostly noted for his film appearance as the well-oiled, muscular and mostly mute creation Rocky in the 1975 cult movie The Rocky Horror Picture Show.
+Hinwood is mostly noted for his film appearance as the well-oiled, muscular and mostly mute creation Rocky in the 1975 cult movie The Rocky Horror Picture Show (1975).
 Rocky's singing voice was dubbed in post-production by Australian singer Trevor White.
 Both Hinwood and White were interviewed by Scott Michaels for his 2002 book Rocky Horror: From Concept to Cult.
 His portrayal of Dr. Frank-N-Furter's "creation" was the most significant role of Hinwood's acting career.

 Hinwood had played the Greek god Hermes in the Adventures of Ulysses mini-series on British television in the late 1960s.
-Before Rocky Horror, he performed as Guy in Roddy McDowall's macabre Tam Lin.
-After Rocky Horror, he also had a bit role in Paul Humfress and Derek Jarman's homoerotic Roman historical drama Sebastiane.
+He played Guy in Roddy McDowall's macabre Tam Lin (1971) and had a bit role in Paul Humfress and Derek Jarman's homoerotic Roman historical drama Sebastiane (1976).

-Hinwood is now an antiques dealer in London and lives most of the time in Tangier.
+Hinwood was later an antiques dealer in London and lives most of the time in Tangier.
 He told People magazine in 2000 that there were three reasons why he chose not to continue to milk his Horror moment.
 "One, I can't act.
 Two, I cringe with embarrassment every time I see myself on film.
 Three, I relish a quiet, peaceful life."
 Hinwood revealed that in 1994 he had rediscovered the gold hot pants he wore in the film and sold them through an auction house for nearly US$1,000.
 They are now part of the Hard Rock memorabilia collection and were for a time displayed in its restaurant in Myrtle Beach, South Carolina, United States.
 The shorts can be viewed at the Orlando Hard Rock in Florida.